Common Sense Media Supporter School

 Next, let’s make sure that parents of younger kids (honestly parents of all kids) take a look at our Parent’s Guide to Kids and Cell Phones.This will guide you through everything you need to know before you buy a kid a cell phone.
 As I mentioned, Common Sense cannot tell you what age your child should be to have a cell phone because all kids develop at different rates and all families parent in their own unique ways, but we can give you some great information to help you figure out what is the best age for YOUR child to have a cell phone.

-*I find that the restrictions vs. guided access can be confusing so I hope this explanation is helpful: Restrictions allow you to remove from view many of the iPhone’s basic features, such as youtube, safari browser, and other things that connect to the internet or enable communications.
+The restrictions vs. guided access can be confusing so I hope this explanation is helpful: Restrictions allow you to remove from view many of the iPhone’s basic features, such as youtube, safari browser, and other things that connect to the internet or enable communications.
 (They are still on the device, you just can’t see them or access them).
 Guided access basically “freezes” the device on one specific app, preventing the user from accessing anything else while they are in that app – this is a great feature for kids (or adults) who get really distracted or when you want your kid to only be able to play in one approved app.
 Restrictions is something that allows users to pick and choose which apps and services they want their kids to use or not be able to use.
 Guided access is something that blocks access to ALL other apps and features when you are using one specific program.

 Moving along, take a look at our Parent Concerns Platform, specifically our Privacy and Internet Concerns.
 You will see that we have thought of questions you may not have considered; you can click on these questions, based on the age of YOUR child.
 Also, since we know that kids spend about 7.5 hours a day on a screen, check out our Parent Concerns